Pilanesberg National Park

 10% chance of: Secretary Bird, Rock Monitor, Eland

-7% chance of Sable, only 12 left in the Park, Buffalo, Leopard, Cheetah.
+7% chance of Sable, less than 10 left in the Park, Buffalo, Leopard, Cheetah.

 5% chance of: Blue headed Agama, Chameleon, Cori Bustard,